“Wow! You look great! You look just the same!”

-Friends can feel apprehensive that we might look very ill and very different, and that this dreadful appearance will make them feel awkward or uncomfortable just being around us.
+Friends and family alike can feel apprehensive that we might look very sick and very different, and that this dreadful appearance will make them feel awkward or uncomfortable just being around us.
 What will they say?
 How will they react if we look or sound really bad, if we don’t look “the same”?

-There is a similar reaction in end-of-life care: bereaved people are often told by well-meaning friends and relatives, in particularly chirpy tones, how “Great!” they look – this after the death of somebody they love.
-It can be hard to know just how to respond to such an irrelevant assessment of something as trivial as outward appearance when you are grieving.
+It’s a similar reaction observed in end-of-life care: bereaved people are often told by well-meaning friends and relatives, in particularly chirpy tones, how “Great!” they look – this after the death of somebody they love.
+It can be hard to know just how to respond to such an irrelevant assessment of something as trivial as your outward appearance when you are grieving.
 Most people simply try to be gracious, smile gamely, and say: “Thank you.”

-Particularly for women (who are socialized from birth about the importance of looking good), it can seem natural to make a comment about how others look.
+Particularly for women (who are socialized from birth about the over-importance of looking good), it can seem natural to make a comment about how others look.